martiansideofthemoon/CS101-Project/readme.txt

 bugs.txt : List of bugs reported with their status.

+camera.apk : The android app.

-camera : The android app.
+camera : The Android Studio Project for our app.

 GreetingServer.class : The Java server which will receive input and write it to test.txt